ReinFog: A Deep Reinforcement Learning Empowered Framework for Resource Management in Edge and Cloud Computing Environments: Related Work

-IoT application scheduling and resource management have attracted extensive research interest, with existing approaches primarily categorized into heuristic techniques and machine learning techniques.
+A wide range of algorithmic techniques have been proposed to address the challenges of scheduling and resource management in IoT-enabled edge, fog, and cloud environments.
+These techniques can be broadly classified into heuristic/meta-heuristic methods and machine learning-based techniques.
 In terms of heuristic techniques, Wu et al. \cite{wu2018hybrid} modeled IoT application scheduling in edge and fog environments as a Directed Acyclic Graph (DAG), using EDA and partitioning to queue IoT applications and assign servers.
+Ali et al. \cite{ali2020automated} proposed an NSGA2-based technique for minimizing the total computation time and system cost of IoT application scheduling in heterogeneous fog cloud computing environments.
 Hoseiny et al. \cite{hoseiny2021pga} proposed a GA-based technique to minimize computation time and energy consumption in heterogeneous fog-cloud IoT application scheduling.
-Ali et al. \cite{ali2020automated} proposed an NSGA2-based technique for minimizing the total computation time and system cost of IoT application scheduling in heterogeneous fog cloud computing environments.
 While these heuristic methods perform well in specific scenarios, they often lack adaptability to dynamic environments.
 In recent years, machine learning techniques, particularly DRL, have gained significant attention for resource management in edge/fog and cloud computing environments, owing to their adaptability and capacity for continuous learning in dynamic scenarios.
+Huang et al. \cite{huang2019deep} applied a Deep Q-Network (DQN)-based approach to address resource allocation problems within edge computing environments.
+Zheng et al. \cite{zheng2022sac} proposed a Soft Actor-Critic (SAC)-based technique to solve the optimization problem of computational offloading and resource allocation in collaborative vehicle networks.
+Siyadatzadeh et al. \cite{siyadatzadeh2023relief} proposed ReLIEF, which employs Q-Learning to manage resources in fog-based IoT systems.
+Wang et al. \cite{wang2024deep} proposed DRLIS, which leverages Proximal Policy Optimization (PPO) to optimize system load balancing and response time in edge and fog computing environments.
 Zou et al. \cite{zou2020a3c} proposed A3C-DO, which utilizes the Asynchronous Advantage Actor-Critic (A3C) technique to manage resources in edge computing environments.
-Siyadatzadeh et al. \cite{siyadatzadeh2023relief} proposed ReLIEF, which employs Q-Learning to manage resources in fog-based IoT systems.
 Liu et al. \cite{liu2023asynchronous} proposed an A3C-based approach for edge computing in the smart vehicles domain.
-Zheng et al. \cite{zheng2022sac} proposed a Soft Actor-Critic (SAC)-based technique to solve the optimization problem of computational offloading and resource allocation in collaborative vehicle networks.
-Huang et al. \cite{huang2019deep} applied a Deep Q-Network (DQN)-based approach to address resource allocation problems within edge computing environments.
+Wang et al. \cite{wang2025tf} proposed TF-DDRL, which is based on Importance Weighted Actor-Learner Architectures (IMPALA) to schedule IoT applications under three optimization objectives.
+Table \ref{tab:techcompare} presents a qualitative analysis of existing techniques proposed for IoT application scheduling.
+While prior studies focus on DRL-based scheduling, none provide a unified software framework that facilitates the implementation of both centralized and distributed DRL techniques, which is essential for experimental and practical deployment.
+These limitations are overcome by our proposed ReinFog software framework.